 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

-Evaluate the economic, social, political, legal, technological and environmental issues affecting the performance in international freight management.
+- Evaluate the economic, social, political, legal, technological and environmental issues affecting international freight transportation performance.

 |Timetable||View the lecture timetable | View the full unit timetable|